Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-voting-frenzy/text.md

 ## Logic Errors

-Logic error in smart contracts refers to a flaw or unintended behavior in the design or implementation of the contract's logic, unlike bugs like overflow or reentrancy attacks, logic errors occur when the contract **doesn't perform the expectede task correctly**, even though the code is syntactically correct.
+Logic error in smart contracts refers to a flaw or unintended behavior in the design or implementation of the contract's logic, unlike bugs like overflow or reentrancy attacks, logic errors occur when the contract **doesn't perform the expected task correctly**, even though the code is syntactically correct.
 This can lead to unexpected outcomes, like financial loss, or security vulnerabilities.
 Some of the example may include but not limited to: &nbsp;
 &nbsp;

 1. **Voting System Logic Flaw** &nbsp;